-1) The contact person for public records is Robin McGill, Specialist in Public Information and Communications: email@example.com, 401-736-1100.
+1) The contact person for public records is Nicole Shaffer-Thomas, Director of Communications and Outreach: email@example.com, 401-736-1100.

 2) In order to ensure that you are provided with the public records you seek in an expeditious manner, we ask that you complete the APRA request form online.

 3) Requests for public records can be submitted through this website.
 Alternatively, you can download an APRA form and mail it to the Office of the Postsecondary Commissioner, 560 Jefferson Blvd, Suite 100, Warwick, RI 02886, or drop it off during regular office hours (8:30am-4:30pm).
 Requests can also be faxed to us at 401-732-3541 or emailed to firstname.lastname@example.org.

 4) You are not required to provide identification or the reason you seek the information, and your right to access public records will not depend upon providing identification or reasons.

 5) There are times when the public records you seek are not available at the time of your request.
 Please be advised that the Access to Public Records Act allows a public body ten (10) business days to respond and, with “good cause,” may extend the time to respond to thirty (30) business days.